warbacon/zunder-zsh/README.md

-# Zunder Zsh
+# Zunder-zsh
 *"It's fast, really, really fast!
 Just get rid of Oh My Zsh already..."*

-Zunder is a configuration utility that sets up Zsh the way it should work out of the box.
+Zunder is a configuration utility that configures Zsh the way the user expects it to work.
-The setup is built on top of Zinit and the Powerlevel10k prompt, so it's blazingly fast.
+The setup is built on top of Zinit and the Powerlevel10k prompt, so it's as fast as it can be.

 ![example](./assets/example.avif)